sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_1.rst

 ----------------------------------------

 The χ² goodness-of-fit test is one of the oldest hypothesis tests around.
 It was invented by `Karl Pearson (1900) <../Other/References.html#pearson-1900>`__, with some corrections made later by `Sir Ronald Fisher (1922a)
 <../Other/References.html#fisher-1922a>`__.
-It tests whether an observed frequency
+It tests whether an observed
-distribution of a nominal variable matches an expected frequency distribution.
+frequency distribution of a nominal variable |nominal| matches an expected frequency distribution.
 For example, suppose a group of patients has been undergoing an experimental treatment and have had their health assessed to see whether their condition has improved, stayed the same or worsened.
-A goodness-of-fit test could be used to determine whether the numbers in each category - improved, no change, worsened
-\- match the numbers that would be expected given the standard treatment option.
+A goodness-of-fit test could be used to determine whether the numbers in each category - improved, no change, worsened - match the numbers that would be expected given the standard treatment option.
 Let’s think about this some more, with some psychology.

 The cards data
 ~~~~~~~~~~~~~~